Die Zeiten im Deutschen – Erklärungen und Beispiele

 Well, in this article I would like to give you an overview of German tenses and moods.
 So, we will now go into too many details.
 Nevertheless, you will have some buttons at the bottom of this article which will lead you to more detailed article about every German tense or mood.

 Tabular Overview of German Tenses and Moods

 Tabularische Übersicht über Zeiten und Modi im Deutschen

-First of all, we will have a look on German tenses and moods in some tables.
+First of all, we will have a look at German tenses and moods in some tables.
 So, for this we will use the German word “machen” (to do) in the first person singular.
-Well, I think will how the first table in German and after that the same table in English.
 Please, keep in mind that there are tenses in German which don’t exist in this form in the English language.
-Nevertheless, most of them a quite similar.
+Nevertheless, most of them are quite similar.
 So, let’s go straight ahead to our first table.
 By the way – don’t panic if you don’t know everything about every German tense or mood in these tables – later on, we will explain them.